 CBMS 2019 will have a special showcase/research projects track session, where we invite (a) scientific papers, (b) demonstrations/posters and (c) research-projects descriptions.

 Scientific papers: We invite papers (not exceeding 6 pages in length), describing innovative computer based medical devices or software applications, including practical experiences with such innovations.
 The papers should be scholarly articles presenting scientific methods, measurements, and experiments.
 Marketing and sales materials will not be accepted.
 These papers will be evaluated based on practicality, innovation, scientific rigor, value of the device or application to users, and novelty.
-They will be published in the proceedings of the conference along with the other papers under the industry track.
+They will be published in the proceedings of the conference along with the other papers under this track.

 Examples of such papers could include but are not limited to: